1972 Miami Dolphins season: Week 5: vs. San Diego Chargers

 The Dolphins and Chargers traded first-quarter field goals before Dick Anderson returned a fumble 35 yards for a touchdown to give Miami a 10–3 lead.
 The Dolphins scored a second touchdown on an 18-yard pass from Earl Morrall to Howard Twilley to take a 17–3 lead into halftime.
 In the third quarter, Morrall's second touchdown pass increased the lead to 24–3.
 A late San Diego touchdown made the final score 24–10 as the Dolphins moved to 5–0.

 Dolphins quarterback Bob Griese broke his ankle early in the first quarter on a sack by Ron East and Deacon Jones.
-He did not play again for the remainder of the regular season; Griese was replaced by the thirty-eight-year-old Morrall until returning in the AFC Championship Game.
+He did not play again until late in the last game of the regular season; Griese was replaced by the 38-year-old Morrall until returning in the AFC Championship Game.

 Week 6: vs. Buffalo Bills

-The Dolphins remained at home during week 6 for a game against the intradivisional rival Buffalo Bills.
-Miami scored a touchdown on the opening drive, capped off by a 5-yard run by Mercury Morris.
-After regaining possession later in the first quarter, the Dolphins managed to reach the Bills 7-yard line.
+The Dolphins remained at home during week 6 for a game against the interdivisional rival Buffalo Bills.
+Miami scored a touchdown on the opening drive, capped off by a five-yard run by Mercury Morris.
+After regaining possession later in the first quarter, the Dolphins managed to reach the Bills seven-yard line.
 However, four failed attempts at reaching the end zone gave the Bills possession again.
 Then, in the second quarter, Dolphins running back Jim Kiick fumbled the ball, recovered by Alvin Wyatt of the Bills.
 This ultimately set up a 35-yard field goal by Buffalo's John Leypoldt.
 Shortly after, Bills linebacker Ken Lee intercepted a pass from Earl Morrall and returned it for a touchdown.
 Late in the second quarter, Morrall attempted to throw a lateral pass, but fumbled and Buffalo defensive tackle Don Croft secured the ball.
 Leypoldt then kicked a 34-yard field goal, allowing the Bills to lead 13–7 at halftime.

 Dolphins tackle Manny Fernandez strip-sacked Bills quarterback Dennis Shaw at the Buffalo 10-yard line on the first play of the third quarter.
 Miami fullback Larry Csonka then ran 10 yards into the end zone, allowing the Dolphins to take a 14–13 lead.
 A few minutes after this transpired, Dolphins cornerback Curtis Johnson blocked a punt by Spike Jones of the Bills.
 After the Dolphins were penalized four times on that drive (a loss of 33 yards), Garo Yepremian kicked a 54-yard field goal, the longest in franchise history until Pete Stoyanovich's 59-yard field goal in 1989.
 The fourth quarter began with a 45-yard field goal by Leypoldt, cutting Miami's lead to 17–16.
 With 9:18 remaining in the final period, the Dolphins scored again with a 15-yard run by Morris, amassing 106 rushing yards in the game.
-Later, the Bills capped off a touchdown-scoring drive with a 6-yard pass from quarterback Mike Taliaferro to fullback Jim Braxton.
+Later, the Bills capped off a touchdown-scoring drive with a six-yard pass from quarterback Mike Taliaferro to fullback Jim Braxton.
 However, with only about one minute remaining by then, the Dolphins won the game by a score of 24–23.